AI Governance · GCC Government, Healthcare & Higher Education

 Serving

-Government ministries and universities across the GCC
+Government, healthcare, and higher education institutions across the GCC

 Response